-Gear Recommendation: The Seatylock Mason U-lock is a Sold Secure gold lock that gives you a lot of lock and security at a good price point and weight.
-Buy it directly from Seatylock with free shipping.
-It also comes in a larger size than the one I reviewed.
+Gear Recommendation: The Seatylock Mason U-lock is a Sold Secure Diamond lock that gives your bicycle security at a great price point and unbelievable weight.
+Buy it directly from Seatylock (free shipping), and grab the mount too if you want to secure it to your bike like I did.
+It also comes in larger sizes than the one I reviewed.

-The Mason Ulock comes in 2 sizes: the mini version is the 140 and the regular size one is 180.
-The number refers to the length in mm.
-I have the mini version and prefer it so I can lock my wheels separately, but if you want extra space or want to get a wheel and frame inside the u-lock, check out the longer version.
+The Mason Ulock comes in 4 sizes: the mini version is the 140 which is 140mm from the shackle to the end of the U. The sizes go up from there with 180mm, 220mm, and 300mm.
+I have the mini version and prefer it so I can lock my wheels separately, but if you need extra space for an e-bike or want to get a wheel and frame inside the u-lock, check out the longer versions.

 Why This Lock Will Keep Your Bike Safe